-The MOM is being launched 22 days before the start of its journey to give mission planners sufficient time to raise its orbit before the opening of the Mars journey start window on November 27.
+The MOM was launched nearly 25 days before the start of its journey to give mission planners sufficient time to raise its orbit before the opening of the Mars journey start window on November 27.

-The lift off time slot will vary each day starting November 5 with five minutes leeway.
+The lift off time slot varied each day starting November 5 with five minutes leeway.

-Propelling the MOM accurately on a Mars intercept trajectory would require a complex set of maneuvers during and after launch.
-Trajectory calculations would be specific to the date of the launch; they will have to be recomputed in case of any launch delay.
+Propelling the MOM accurately on a Mars intercept trajectory required a complex set of maneuvers during and after launch.
+Trajectory calculations were specific to the date of the launch; they had to be recomputed in case of any launch delay.

 "The time of lift-off and required coasting duration is different for each day of launch; and one has to work out a series of different trajectory management strategies corresponding to each possible launch date," says V Adimurthy, professor at Satish Dhawan Space Center and senior adviser (interplanetary missions) of ISRO. [via The Economic Times]

-The spacecraft's orbital insertion will involve long coasting of the rocket between third and fourth stage.
+The spacecraft's orbital insertion involved long coasting of the rocket between third and fourth stage.

 "The management of the long coast between third and fourth stage is a complex issue," says Adimurthy.

-PSLV-C-25 will inject the MOM into a 250 X 23000 km orbit with an inclination of 17.864 degree.
-The MOMS velocity would be progressively increased to the Earth escape velocity of 11 km per second using three to five burns of the MOM's Liquid Apogee Motor (LAM).
+PSLV-C-25 was to inject the MOM into a 250 X 23000 km orbit with an inclination of 17.864 degree.
+The MOMS velocity was planned be progressively increased to the Earth escape velocity of 11 km per second using three to five burns of the MOM's Liquid Apogee Motor (LAM).

-This will necessitate a launch flight regime lasting 2,657s, as against 1,200s for regular PSLV missions, with a 1,580-1,800s coasting before the ignition of the PS4 stage.
+The MOM launch flight regime was planned to last 2,657s, as against 1,200s for regular PSLV missions, with a 1,580-1,800s coasting before the ignition of the PS4 stage.

 According to ISRO, the long coasting necessitated specific modification and validation of the coast phase guidance algorithm, on-board battery capacity augmentation, assessment on the performance of inertial systems for extended flight duration and deployment of two ship-borne terminals to capture the crucial telemetry data during flight in the non-visibility zone.